 These sample obituary templates serve as a guide to help you get started writing an obituary for your deceased friend or loved one.
 Obituaries may be written for death announcements in newspapers, or for a funeral program, prayer cards and memorial keepsakes.
-The obituary documents the deceased person's life and notifies the public of death.
+The obituary documents the deceased person's life achievements and notifies the public of death.
 It also gives important funeral or memorial service information.
 The goal of the obituary is to demonstrate respect and honor for those who have passed, while informing those who remain of his or her death.
 Listed below are several examples for obituary wording samples.
 Below also shows the format for an obituary.
 For more specific information about writing obituaries, the obituary format and other examples and obituary ideas, check out our articles " How to Write an Obituary, Newspaper Obituaries and Death Announcements and obituary templates or Obituary Examples.
 You can also check out some of our sample obituary templates.

 Sample Obituary -- Former Resident